ghostseven/doom64-dc/README.md

 ***N64 retail game support***

-Somehow acquire a Doom 64 ROM in Z64 format and name it `doom64.z64` .
+Somehow acquire a Doom 64 ROM in Z64 format and *name it all lowercase `doom64.z64` .*

-Check that your Doom 64 ROM is the correct one.
+Check that your Doom 64 ROM is a supported version (1.0, 1.1).

-The below is the expected md5sum output.
+The below is the expected md5sum output for 1.0:

     md5sum doom64.z64
     b67748b64a2cc7efd2f3ad4504561e0e doom64.z64

+The below is the expected md5sum output for 1.1:

+    md5sum doom64.z64
+    1b1378bb9ee819f740550f566745af73 doom64.z64

 Now place a copy of `doom64.z64` in the `wadtool` directory.